Rocscience/rs2-scripting/README.md

 1. Built the RS2 library as explained in the [Build](#build) section.
 2. Started the RS2 Modeler.
 3. Started the RS2 Interpreter.
+4. Started the Server on both the RS2 Modeler and RS2 Interpreter.
+Select ```DeveloperApp > Start Server``` in each program.

 To run all the tests, navigate to the root directory of the project and execute the following command:
 ```python -m unittest discover -s tests```